adfaure/flake-containers/README.md

 - Compatibility with other distributions is untested; it has only been tested on NixOS.
 - The project lacks testing.
 It appears to work on my computer; that's the only guarantee I can offer at the moment.
 - There is an ugly sleep at the start time.
 I need a better way to detect when a container is alive to start the network configuration.
+- Add a way to configure the nixpkgs (so we can add extra config options such overlays, or unfreePackages etc)
+- Better nix code (add comments and types)
+- Create a script to clean container states directory: https://github.com/NixOS/nixpkgs/issues/63028#issuecomment-507517718

 ## Usage